-- To prepare and motivate Canadians for effective service as commissioned officers in the Canadian Forces by: - o Providing a university education in both official languages in appropriate disciplines designed on a broad base to meet the unique needs of the Forces, - o Developing qualities of leadership, - o Developing a high standard of personal physical fitness, and - o stimulating an awareness of the ethic of the military profession; - To improve in appropriate fields the educational background of students who are commissioned officers in the Canadian Forces by providing undergraduate and post-graduate courses in both

-- official languages; and - To foster and encourage faculty participation in research in order to sustain academic excellence.
+- To prepare and motivate Canadians for effective service as commissioned officers in the Canadian Forces by: - providing a university education in both official languages in appropriate disciplines designed on a broad base to meet the unique needs of the Forces. - developing qualities of leadership, - developing a high standard of personal physical fitness, and - stimulating an awareness of the ethic of the military profession; - To improve in appropriate fields the educational background of students who are commissioned officers in the Canadian Forces by providing undergraduate and postgraduate courses in both official languages; and - To foster and encourage faculty participation in research in order to sustain academic excellence.
 Research with a defence focus is encouraged.

-The goal is to produce military leaders dedicated to serving Canada, who are motivated, well educated, ethical, bilingual and physically fit.
+The goal is to produce military leaders dedicated to serving Canada who is motivated, well educated, ethical, bilingual and physically fit.